-Deciding the ideal repayment tenure for loan against property (LAP), is most crucial.
+Deciding the ideal repayment tenure for a loan against property (LAP) is most crucial.
 The period of repayment also impacts the cost of borrowing.
 You need to understand the optimal value, which makes for a comfortable financial balance given your current economic condition and the mortgage loan requirement.

-It is assumed that if one has enough resources to pay up for the LAP in shorter time, then there is no need to wait for 10 years or more for repaying the amount.
-The faster you can pay out, quicker the completion of LAP repayment.
+It is assumed that if one has enough resources to pay up for the LAP in a shorter time, then there is no need to wait for 10 years or more for repaying the amount.
+The faster you can payout, the quicker the completion of LAP repayment.

 Short LAP Term

-If you are unsure about repayment capacity later in future, it is better to stick with shorter loan tenure, such as get the amount repaid when the income and resources are most available.
+If you are unsure about repayment capacity later in future, it is better to stick with shorter loan tenure, such as getting the amount repaid when the income and resources are most available.

 LAP for Long Tenure

-A longer tenure for LAP immediately means, the property will be locked up with the lender institute, bank etc, from whom you have borrowed, until the loan is completely repaid.
-You cannot seek a loan once again on the same property for or sell it without clearing out the debt to the bank.
+Longer tenure for LAP immediately means, the property will be locked up with the lender institute, bank etc, from whom you have borrowed until the loan is completely repaid.
+You cannot seek a loan once again on the same property or sell it without clearing out the debt to the bank.

-A longer tenure must be selected only if you find it convenient continuing paying lesser amount consistently, and are fine with increased property cost in contrast to what results from repayment during a shorter term tenure.
-The end objective is about utilizing your resources in most optimum way.
+A longer tenure must be selected only if you find it convenient to continue paying a lesser amount consistently, and are fine with increased property cost in contrast to what results from repayment during a shorter-term tenure.
+The end objective is about utilizing your resources in the most optimum way.

 So, Which Way to Swing?